 top of page

-MINI PHONICS ACTIVITY BOOKS
+MINI FIRST DIGRAPH ACTIVITY BOOKS

 The digraph mini activity books are a great tool for instruction to motivate and engage.
 They are bite-sized activities to use after explicit instruction or are perfect to send home to show parents what you are doing in the classroom.
 I leave daily activities with my students for repeated practice.